joseph-rickert/OSD-Sept-2019/OSD_Presentation.md

 ======================================================
 left: 60%

-John Chambers’ famous diagram from May 1976 indicates the intention to design a software interface to call an arbitrary Fortran subroutine, ABC, by wrapping it in some simplified calling syntax: XABC( ).
+John Chambers’ famous diagram from May 1976 indicates the intention to design a software interface to call an arbitrary FORTRAN subroutine, ABC, by wrapping it in some simplified calling syntax: XABC( ).

 <img src="/Users/JBRickert/Documents/RStudio_Projects/OSD-Sept-2019/S.png" height = "400" width="600">